Only C.N.A. Offer A Free One Way Rental

 Go in style with our groundbreaking Sat Nav Tour Guide System

 Imagine travelling with your own personal tour guide because this is no ordinary Sat Nav guidance system.
 Years of research and development have gone into creating a turn by turn tour guide system to keep you right on track and ensure you miss nothing.
-We know the hire of this device will significantly enhance any Route 66 holiday and it's available exclusively from CNA at just £18 per day.
+We know the hire of this device will significantly enhance any Route 66 holiday and it's available exclusively from CNA at just £18 per day (instruction video below).

 Day 1 Arrival Chicago